red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/csl/core.rst

     **Semantic variants**

-    For more expressive interaction histories and more advance use cases the ``core.co`` library provides several semantic wrappers for ``bot say``.
-You can use them anywhere instead of a ``bot say`` to annotated the purpose of the bot utterance.
+    For more expressive interaction histories and more advanced use cases, the ``core.co`` library provides several semantic wrappers for ``bot say``.
+You can use them anywhere instead of a ``bot say`` to annotate the purpose of the bot utterance.